Novant Health CIO Syed Haque

 The topic of diversity is very important to the Canadian government, to Canada Post and to Canadian society in general.
 I was lucky to arrive here to a very diverse team and was able to build from that to make a bit more diverse in the past few months.
 What’s interesting when you have a diverse team is how you then manage that team, because what you get with diversity is naturally diverse views.
 That’s a really big part of doing it.
 But you get cognitive diversity, which leads to different ways that people look at problems and how they want to solve those problems.
 So you end up with these really interesting debates and disagreements about how to do something.
 What you don’t want is to start with a diverse team and then end up with a homogenous approach where everyone starts believing that they need to start behaving like everyone else.
 Then it doesn’t work.
 The key is to take all those different experiences and make the best out of it.

-It varies day by day but right now it’s probably the fear that our view on inflation ends up being wrong.
-We think it’s generally transient and not as bad as many people make it out to be, and we think central banks may potentially overshoot.
+It varies day by day but right now it’s probably the fear that our view on global inflation ends up being wrong.
+We think it’s generally transient and not as bad as many people make it out to be, and we think central banks around the world may potentially overshoot.
 And if we’re wrong I’m not worried about the immediate investment consequences because we’re not taking big risks or leveraging ourselves.
-But if inflation is higher and stickier, that has implications for our liabilities.
-And as I mentioned, we can’t really hedge those – there aren’t great vehicles to do that.
+But if inflation is higher and stickier globally, that has implications for our liabilities.
+And as I mentioned, we can’t really hedge this risk – there aren’t great vehicles to do that.
 There are lots of risks that we can think about hedging, but the two I worry about most are inflation and, of course, climate.

 I play sports and thankfully I manage to do that with my kids, so my master plan to get them to at least do a couple things I like to do has worked out.
 I play squash with my two sons and golf with my daughter and one my sons as well.
 And my kids beat me at everything now, but I suppose there is some joy in that as well.
 Other than that I love going to the cinema and eating.
 One of the great things about moving back to Toronto is that the food is fantastic.